amotz1/eeg_clustering/README.md

 * run the main function
 * the program will ask you 2 questions. first if you want a clustering experiment or evaluating performance of range of clusters.
 * second if you are doing a specific experiment or if you want a to vary n_init/max_iter_barycenter arguments.
-* you can press c if you want clastering experiment and e if you want evaluation experiment s if you want a specific experiment and b/i if you want to change one of * these variables
+* you can press c if you want clastering experiment and e if you want evaluation experiment s if you want a specific experiment and b/i if you want to change one these variables
 * you can change some other parameters in the algorithm according to the tslrean documentation and see if it gives you better results.